salman0325/observibility/interviwe.md

 ### 7️⃣ What is an Exporter in Prometheus?

 **Answer:**
-Exporter ek tool hota hai jo metrics ko Prometheus format mein expose karta hai.
+An exporter is a tool that exposes metrics in a format Prometheus understands.

-Examples:
+**Examples:**

 * Node Exporter (CPU, RAM)
-* Kubernetes metrics
+* Kubernetes exporters

 ---

 ### 8️⃣ What is Alertmanager?

 **Answer:**
-Alertmanager alerts ko manage karta hai:
+Alertmanager manages alerts and sends notifications via:

 * Email
 * Slack
 * PagerDuty

-Alert spam ko control karta hai.
+It also helps reduce alert spam.

 ---